iii) Material accounting policies

 • Investments in equity instruments other than above - All equity investments in scope of Ind AS 109 are measured at fair value.
 Equity instruments which are held for trading are generally classified as at fair value through profit and loss (FVTPL).
 For all other equity instruments, the Company decides to classify the same either as at fair value through other comprehensive income (FVOCI) or fair value through profit and loss (FVTPL).
 The Company makes such election on an instrument-by-instrument basis.
 The classification is made on initial recognition and is irrevocable.

-Equity instruments included within the FVTPL category are measured at fair value with all changes recognised in profit or loss.
+Equity instruments included within the FVTPL category are measured at fair value with all changes recognised in statement of profit and loss.

 • Derivative assets - All derivative assets are measured at fair value through profit and loss (FVTPL).